 For medical research, we consider it particularly critical that data be made fully accessible.
 We may decide not to post certain preprints on the basis of unavailable or inaccessible data.

 Research Square does not conduct peer review on preprints prior to posting.
 Content submitted to Research Square is checked for appropriate ethics and consent statements; disclosure of competing interests; absence of patient identifiers; and inappropriate, alarming, highly controversial, or pseudoscientific claims.
 Articles with strong conclusions, especially in the absence of fully accessible data, may also be screened out.
 A submission that has already been published at a journal will not be posted as a preprint.
+Additionally, submissions with missing figures, reference lists, or other critical components may be rejected.
 Preprints that are posted to the platform as part of the Springer Nature In Review service indicate the set of checks that have been carried out by the journal.
 They will include any checks the journal performs in addition to the above-mentioned Research Square checks.
 Checks at Research Square are carried out by our trained editorial staff.
 Our policies currently do not preclude posting submissions whose titles match those of preprints posted to other servers.
 For more on our position on preprint duplicates, see here.

 Once received, submissions undergo our screening checks and are posted within 24-48 business hours.
 Preprints received through the In Review service first undergo a quality check at the journal.
 Once the quality check is complete, Research Square will begin processing the manuscript for posting as a preprint.